rpinset/all-addons-OCA/stock_vertical_lift/readme/CONFIGURE.md

 The operations allowed in the screen for the vertical lift (save, release, skip) can be triggered using a barcode.
 For this, print the barcodes contained in the folder 'images'.

+## Security

+A callback endpoint ``/vertical-lift`` is published to receive commands' answers.
+To be able to call this endpoint a secret key has to be provided in the POST request.
+Example data:  ``{"answer": "foo", "secret": "SECRET"}``

+On the server side you must configure the matching secret.
+There are 2 ways:

+1. set a config param via "Inventory/Settings/Vertical Lift"
+2. set the env var ``VERTICAL_LIFT_SECRET``